bborbe/world/README.md

 -v=2
 ```

-Apply all applications on cluster netcup
+Apply all applications on cluster fire

 ```
 world apply \
 -v=2 \
--cluster=netcup
+-cluster=fire
 ```

 Apply application monitoring on all clusters